z3lx/waifu2x-tensorrt/README.md

 # waifu2x-tensorrt
-waifu2x-tensorrt is a TensorRT implementation of the original waifu2x super-resolution model, found [here](https://github.com/nagadomi/nunif/tree/master/waifu2x).
-This project aims to improve the inference speed of the upscaling process on NVIDIA GPUs.
+waifu2x-tensorrt is a TensorRT implementation of the waifu2x super-resolution model.
+This project aims to improve the inference speed for faster image upscaling on NVIDIA GPUs.

 **Note**: This project is currently under active development by a high school student (that's me!).
 As a result, some features may be missing, and bugs can be expected.
 Contributions and feedback are welcome though!